MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/mobilefirst-server-using-scripts-lbp/index.md

 2. Launch the dashDB console to work with the schemas and database objects of the selected dashDB service instance.
 3. Select the schemas related to IBM {{ site.data.keys.mf_server }} configuration.
 The schema names are ones that you have provided as parameters while running the **prepareserverdbs.sh** script.
 4. Delete each of the schema after carefully inspecting the schema names and the objects under them.
 The database configurations are removed from Bluemix.

+Similarly, if you ran the **prepareappcenterdbs.sh** while configuring {{ site.data.keys.mf_app_center }} then follow the steps above to remove the database service configuration in Bluemix.